MarkStreek/Heart-disease-ML/README.md

 └── Verslag.pdf: Full report about this project
 </pre>

 The file **verslag.pdf** contains a full report (in Dutch) about this project.
-The folder **PredictingHeartDiseaseJavaWrapper** is a submodule that contains the Java application.
-By clicking at this folder, the page automatically redirects to the Java application project.
+The folder **PredictingHeartDiseaseJavaWrapper** is a submodule that contains the Java application